Facts You Should Know About Calcium SupplementsPrint

 Calcium with Vitamins or Minerals

 Consumers will find calcium supplements than contain a number of additional vitamins or minerals.
 Taking vitamin D with calcium helps to aid in absorption of the mineral.
 Calcium with magnesium is also available, but it may cause some people to have gastrointestinal problems such as diarrhoea, as magnesium compounds, such as magnesium sulfate (Epsom salts), act as a laxative.

 Choosing the Right Calcium For You

 Calcium can interact with medications that you are taking.
 Talk to your physician about taking a supplement and follow his advice on the choice of form.
-The carbonate form offers the most bang for the buck, but some people may have trouble tolerating its side effects.
+The carbonate form offers is usually the least costly form, but some people may have trouble tolerating its side effects.
 For older people with less stomach acid, the citrate form provides easier absorption.

 How Much Calcium Should You Take?

 The body can only absorb about 500 milligrams of calcium at a time.
 In some cases, taking the supplement with food provides fewest side effects.
 It is recommended that adults should limit their intake to 1,000 milligrams of calcium per day.
 Any more than that does not provide any additional benefits.